-The Top 5 countries by assault are Brazil, Russia, Colombia, Mexico and the United States.
+The Top 5 countries for Assault incidents are Brazil (blue), Russia (yellow), Colombia (green), Mexico (red) and the United States (Purple).

 Brazil and the United States (blue and purple lines) are both on the rise.
-I’d like to focus on Brazil and the United states.
+I’d like to focus on Brazil and the United States:

-Brazil currently ranked as number one by shear numbers.
-In 2015 there were more murders in Brazil than the rest of the developed world combined.
-Here is a Treemap of this statistic:
+Brazil currently ranked as number one by sheer numbers.
+In 2015, there were more murders in Brazil than the rest of the developed world combined.
+The following is a Treemap of this statistic: